zhengpenghou/nix-dotfiles/README.md

-# **macOS Environment with Nix, Nix-Darwin, and Flakes**
+# **Environment with Nix, Nix-Darwin, and Flakes**

-This document outlines the setup, maintenance, and management of this macOS environment, which is declaratively configured using Nix, [Nix-Darwin](https://github.com/LnL7/nix-darwin), and [Nix Flakes](https://nixos.wiki/wiki/Flakes).
+This document outlines the setup, maintenance, and management of my macOS and Linux based machines using Nix, [Nix-Darwin](https://github.com/LnL7/nix-darwin), and [Nix Flakes](https://nixos.wiki/wiki/Flakes).
 This approach aims for a reproducible, robust, and customizable system.

 **Key Repository Files:**

 * `flake.nix`: Defines dependencies (Nixpkgs, Nix-Darwin, Home-Manager, etc.) and outputs (Nix-Darwin system configurations, Home-Manager user configurations).
 * `flake.lock`: Pins the exact versions of all dependencies for reproducibility.
-* `system-config/`: Directory containing Nix-Darwin system configurations (e.g., `system-config/moose/darwin-configuration.nix`).
+* `system-config/`: Directory containing OS specific configurations (e.g., `system-config/moose/darwin-configuration.nix`).
-* `home-config/`: Directory containing Home-Manager configurations (e.g., `home-config/common-home.nix`).
+* `home-config/`: Directory containing Home-Manager configurations, with which tends to keep all my user related configurations the same across different macines.  (e.g., `home-config/common-home.nix`).
 * `README.md`: This file.

-## **I. Initial Installation (How This System Was Set Up)**
+## **I. Initial Installation (Focused on the setup on macOS mostly, for my linux based laptop, its been switch to NixOS)**

 This setup was established by following these general steps: